jwharm/java-gi/docs/usage.md

 ### Windows

 On Windows, Gtk can be installed with MSYS2.
-A Gradle `run` task will look like this:
+A typical Gradle setup will look like this:

 === "Gradle (Groovy)"